 The terrain park offers a few places to do tricks including boxes.
 You must bring a metal-edged snowboard to participate, no plastic snowboards are allowed.
 Snowboards are also available for rental for $60 for a board, helmet, and lift ticket.

 If you don’t know how to snowboard, lessons are available on Saturdays for beginners and novices.
 Lessons are for kids 8 years old and up and cost $30 per person.
 Register for lessons here.

 Rental is $60 for a board, helmet, and admission.

 Helmets and boards can also be rented individually.

-Terrain park time slots are 3 hours long.
+Terrain park time slots are for the entire day.

 The Lodge at the Snow Park